rhysd/git-messenger.vim/README.md

 =================

 [git-messenger.vim][repo] is a Vim/Neovim plugin to reveal the hidden message by Git under the cursor quickly.
-It shows the last commit message under the cursor in popup window.
+It shows the hisotry of commits under the cursor in popup window.

 When you modifying unfamiliar codes, you would sometimes wonder 'why was this line added?' or 'why this value was chosen?' in the source code.
 The answer sometimes lays in a commit message, especially in message of the last commit which modifies the line.

 This plugin shows the message of the last commit in a 'popup window'.
+If the last commit is not convenient, you can explore older commits in the popup window.

 The popup window is implemented in

 - Floating window on Neovim (0.4 or later)
 - Preview window on Vim (8 or later) or Neovim (0.3 or earlier)